Domain Hijacking: What It Is, How It Works & Defenses

 Imagine that a company registered a domain name for their business on a registrar like Namecheap.
 An attacker who used phishing to gain access to the business’s control panel on Namecheap could use this access to point the domain to a scam site that the attackers control.
 Aside from potentially ripping off the company’s customers, such an attack could also damage the company’s reputation irrevocably.

 The threat is not merely theoretical.
-Consider what happened in May 2022 to Hypixel Network, a Minecraft server with over 10 million active users:
+Consider what happened in a real-life example of a domain hijacking attack on May 2022 to Hypixel Network, a Minecraft server with over 10 million active users:

 “Attempting to visit a Hypixel-owned domain shows firstly a fake announcement post that the upcoming Hytale video game has been canceled, and lists the hacker’s crypto address to donate to.
 It may also show a troll message aimed at Hypixel CEO Simon Collins-Laflamme.”– Nixinova News, Hypixel Hacked (May 3, 2022)

 Recovering from the loss of trust after an attack like this is uniquely challenging due to the central role that domain names often play in online services and businesses.
 This article aims to provide you with a set of tools to prevent domain hijacking before it happens.
 We’ll also show you the steps you can take after the fact to try to recover a domain that’s been hijacked by attackers.